Elbani/DBPML/README.md

 # Dynamic Branch Prediction using Machine Learning Techniques

-This application contains an implementation of few neural network algorithm for dynamic branch prediction.
-The simulated algorithms are:
+This repository contains the implementation of machine learning algorithms for dynamic branch prediction.
+The algorithms are:
   - Perceptron
   - Perceptron with Global/Local history
   - Learning Vector Quantization Global/Local history